Screenshot of the Flying Machine Patent Graphic

 Two female student working on their laptops on a table in the University Yard

-The Center for Law and Technology
+GW Center for Law and Technology: The Bernard Center

-The Center for Law and Technology (GWCLT) provides education, events, scholarship, and dialogue about intellectual property, privacy, data security, and technology law.
-GWCLT seamlessly merges the expertise of two distinguished programs.
+The Bernard Center provides education, events, scholarship, and dialogue about intellectual property, privacy, data security, and technology law.
+The Center seamlessly merges the expertise of two distinguished programs.
 By synergizing the insights of law with the cutting-edge advancements in technology, the center creates a unique and comprehensive learning environment.
 Students benefit from an unparalleled interdisciplinary approach, positioning them at the forefront of legal innovation and technological evolution.

-Learn More About GWCLT
+Learn More About the Bernard Center

 News & Events